Rbrasil72/Python-Scripts/Challenges_401d1/README.md

 # ops_challenge_401_class_06_part2.py
 Ask for an input from the user to chose from a selection 4 options, to encrypt and decrypt a message or file

+# opschallange36-bannergrabber.py
+This script performs banner grabbing using Netcat, Telnet, and Nmap.